Unknown's avatar

 GREAT EGRETS: NOBLE (YET MISNAMED) HERONS

 The Great Egret is actually a heron rather than an egret.
 It’s a Great Heron.
 All egrets are members of the heron family Ardeidae, but the converse is not true.
 As long ago as 1758, Linnaeus awarded the bird the binomial name Ardea alba i.e. ‘Heron white‘.
-Why it should have been so hard to stick to that authoritative nomenclature, I can’t imagine.
+Why it should later have been so hard to stick to that authoritative nomenclature, I can’t imagine.
 Perhaps in time all heron and egret species became so hopelessly confusing for people that it ceased to matter much what they were called.

 Great Egret, Bahamas (Nina Henry)